“ROSE GARDEN”

 FROM THE ASTROPHYSICAL JOURNAL LETTERS

-“The prime Movers”
+“The prime Mover”

 by Michele Turner